ari-vedant-jain/hdp_nifi_twitter_demo/README.md

 Thanks to [Ryan Templeton](https://github.com/rtempleton) for their help with troubleshooting.

-This Demo is built by modifying the [Hortonworks Twitter Demo](https://github.com/hortonworks-gallery/hdp22-twitter-demo)
+This Demo is built for Hortonworks HDP 2.3 Sandbox.
 ------------------
+This is based on the [Hortonworks Twitter Demo](https://github.com/hortonworks-gallery/hdp22-twitter-demo)
 #### Purpose: Monitor Twitter stream for S&P 500 companies to identify & act on unexpected increases in tweet volume

 - Ingest: